Veena Misra

 She has authored or co-authored over 150 papers in the areas of state-of-the-art low-power CMOS devices, power devices, alternative high-mobility substrates, nanoscale magnetics, and energy harvesting.
 Misra received the 2001 NSF CAREER Award, the 2011 Alcoa Foundation Engineering Research Achievement award, and most recently the 2022 Holladay Medal for Excellence.
 She was also named to serve on the Microsystems Exploratory Council for Defense Advanced Research Projects Agency in 2022.

-In 2023, Dean Louis Martin-Vega named her to the interim role of Department Head for Electrical and Computer Engineering at NC State.
+In 2024, Dean Jim Pfaendtner named her as the tenth Department Head for Electrical and Computer Engineering at NC State.

 Education